lilyuwuu/troubleshoot/docs/seventeen/hardware2.md

 # Old 3DS / Old 3DS XL / 2DS

-Do you have any of the following installed, or access to any of the following?
+Do you already have / Are you able to install any of the following on the 3DS you are trying to hack?
+(You may be able to redownload such software from eShop.)

 [Pokémon Picross](/seventeen/pichaxxlater){ .md-button }